 - Assessing the potential environmental impact of entering into a commercial engagement with a supplier, where appropriate.

 To help the Victorian Government and DEECA better understand your experience of the procurement process and identify areas for improvement, we would greatly appreciate your feedback on the procurement process via a short online survey.

 The survey should take less than 10 minutes to complete.

-The survey is being conducted by ORIMA Research, an independent social research company, on behalf of the Victorian Government Purchasing Board (VGPB).
-ORIMA Research will treat all your responses, comments and information as strictly confidential.
+The survey is being conducted by YouGov, an independent market research company, on behalf of the Victorian Government Purchasing Board (VGPB).
+YouGov will treat all your responses, comments and information as strictly confidential.
 No individual or supplier will be able to be identified from the research results.